opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.md

 Jobs on QFieldCloud perform heavy operation with project files and layers within QGIS.
 Jobs are created in response to certain user actions.

-Once a job is created, it enters a the project's job queue and waits for available QFieldCloud resources to run.
+Once a job is created, it is added to the project's job queue and waits for available QFieldCloud resources to run.
 At any given moment only one job can run per project.
 The rest of the queued jobs will perform in the same order as in they entered the queue.

 Each job consists of one or more steps and each step is responsible for one self contained task on the project.
-Currently QFieldCloud supports only three predefined job workflows: `process_projectfile`, `package` and `delta_apply`.
+QFieldCloud supports three predefined job workflows: `process_projectfile`, `package` and `delta_apply`.

 While running, jobs are writing log messages which are available on project's jobs page for jobs that have reached a final status `FINISHED` or `FAILED`.